Silesia

-Silesia is along the Oder River, with the Sudeten Mountains extending across the southern border.
+Situated along the Oder River, with the Sudeten Mountains extending across the southern border, Silesia is a heavily industrialised region rich in mineral and natural resources.
+The largest city and Lower Silesia's capital is Wrocław; the historic capital of Upper Silesia is Opole.
+The biggest metropolitan area is the Katowice metropolitan area, the centre of which is Katowice.
+Parts of the Czech city of Ostrava and the German city of Görlitz are situated within Silesia's borders.

+Silesia’s culture reflects its complex history and diverse influences, comprising Polish, Czech, and German elements.
+The region is known for its distinctive Silesian language (still spoken by a minority in Upper Silesia), richly decorated folk costumes, hearty regional cuisine, and a mix of Gothic, Baroque, and industrial-era architecture seen in its cities and towns.
 The region contains many historical landmarks and UNESCO World Heritage Sites.
-It is also rich in mineral and natural resources, and includes several important industrial areas.
-The largest city and Lower Silesia's capital is Wrocław; the historic capital of Upper Silesia is Opole.
-The biggest metropolitan area is the Upper Silesian metropolitan area, the centre of which is Katowice.
-Parts of the Czech city of Ostrava and the German city of Görlitz are within Silesia's borders.

-Silesia's borders and national affiliation have changed over time, both when it was a hereditary possession of noble houses and after the rise of modern nation-states, resulting in an abundance of castles, especially in the Jelenia Góra valley.
-The first known states to hold power in Silesia were probably those of Greater Moravia at the end of the 9th century and Bohemia early in the 10th century.
-In the 10th century, Silesia was incorporated into the early Polish state, and after its fragmentation in the 12th century it formed the Duchy of Silesia, a provincial duchy of Poland.
-As a result of further fragmentation, Silesia was divided into many duchies, ruled by various lines of the Polish Piast dynasty.
-In the 14th century, it became a constituent part of the Bohemian Crown Lands under the Holy Roman Empire, which passed to the Austrian Habsburg monarchy in 1526; however, a number of duchies remained under the rule of Polish dukes from the houses of Piast, Jagiellon and Sobieski as formal Bohemian fiefdoms, some until the 17th–18th centuries.
-As a result of the Silesian Wars, the region was annexed by the German state of Prussia from Austria in 1742.
+Silesia's borders and national affiliation have changed over time, both when it was a hereditary possession of noble houses and after the rise of modern nation-states, resulting in an abundance of castles and strongholds, especially in the Jelenia Góra valley.

+First held by Great Moravia at the end of the 9th century and Bohemia in the early 10th century, Silesia was incorporated into the early Polish state, and after its fragmentation in the 12th century it formed the Duchy of Silesia.
+As a result of further fragmentation, it was divided into individual duchies, ruled by various lines of the Polish Piast dynasty.
+In the 14th century, it became a constituent part of the Bohemian Crown Lands under the Holy Roman Empire, which passed to the Austrian Habsburg Monarchy in 1526; however, a number of duchies remained under the rule of Polish dukes (Piast, Jagiellon, Sobieski) as formal Bohemian fiefdoms.
+As a result of the Silesian Wars, the region was annexed by Prussia from Austria in 1742 and subsequently became a part of the German Empire in 1871.